Charlotte 49ers: Nickname

 The nickname "49ers" derives from the fact that the university's predecessor—Charlotte Center of the University of North Carolina (CCUNC – established in 1946) was saved from being shut down by the state in 1949 by Bonnie Cone, when CCUNC became Charlotte College.
 Due to this "49er spirit" that Cone felt embodied the university, referring to the settlers that endured much hardships in traveling across the United States to seek fortune in the California Gold Rush, students of the fledgling UNC Charlotte chose "49ers" as the school's mascot.
+The name is also a nod to Charlotte’s gold mining past during the Carolina gold rush.
 The fact that the University's Main Campus front entrance is located on North Carolina Highway 49 is pure coincidence.

 Prior to the "49ers" moniker, the athletic teams were known as the "Owls" due to CCUNC's beginnings as a night school.

 Logo

 The primary athletics logo, called the "All-In C", contains a pick-axe, a reference to the Gold Rush, inside a stylized block C placed at a 9° angle.
 According to the university, this signifies "positive energy and forward momentum".